PPP, EIDL and USDA Coronavirus Updates for Farmers

 There are also requirements for transferring what you can do with that collateral and limits on distributions.

-Turner spoke with the SBA about these questions.
+Adams Brown spoke with the SBA about these questions.
 The SBA representative agreed that these restrictions are not the intent of the CARES Act, but applicants are still required to check all the boxes and agree to the terms to submit the application.

 EIDL Cash Advances for Farmers: Considerations

 Farmers that only applied for EIDL funds may have been eligible for a $10,000 advance, as well as a $150,000 loan.
 By itself, the advance is a grant that would not need to be repaid.
 What about the rest of the money?